harphub/harp-ww-feb2023/README.md

 # harp-ww-feb2023
 Example code and projects for the harp working week at DMI in February 2023.

+**Before beginning, it is highly recommended that you have a Github Public Access Token (PAT).
+This will prevent Github from throttling downloads based on too many files and / or lack of authentication.
+You will need a Github account and you can follow the instructions in [Happy Git with R](https://happygitwithr.com/https-pat.html) for how to set it the PAT from within R.**

 This repository is for reproducing spatial verication examples that were shown during the working week.
 The repository is set up as follows:

 ```